Senate Democrats criticize McConnell's plan to bring lawmakers back to Washington

-WASHINGTON — Senate Democrats are criticizing Majority Leader Mitch McConnell’s decision to bring the chamber back to Washington on Monday, even as the Capitol attending physician recommends House and Senate offices continue to telework amid the coronavirus pandemic.
+WASHINGTON — Senate Democrats are criticizing Majority Leader Mitch McConnell’s decision to bring the chamber back to Washington on Monday, even as the Capitol attending physician recommends that House and Senate offices continue to work from home amid the coronavirus pandemic.

-"[McConnell] would bring 100 senators and many more staff members and reporters into close proximity while Washington itself remains under a stay-at-home order,” Sen. Dianne Feinstein, D-Calif., who at 86 years old is the oldest member of the Senate, wrote in a letter urging McConnell to reconsider his decision to reconvene.
+"He would bring 100 senators and many more staff members and reporters into close proximity while Washington itself remains under a stay-at-home order,” Sen. Dianne Feinstein, D-Calif., who at 86 is the oldest member of the Senate, wrote in a letter urging McConnell to reconsider his decision to reconvene.

 “There is no way to do this without increased risk.
 This is the wrong example for the country," she added.

 After more than a month at home in their districts, senators, the majority of whom are in a vulnerable age range for the coronavirus, will be forced to travel back to Washington over the weekend.
-Many have raised concerns that bringing lawmakers back to Washington from all around the country not only puts members and their aides at risk, but also lower paid Capitol employees and residents of the District.
+Many have raised concerns that bringing lawmakers together from all around the country not only puts members and their aides at risk, but also lower-paid Capitol employees and residents of the district.

 “We are going to scrutinize Leader McConnell’s plan very carefully and see if it does provide the needed protection for the staff and the workers that are here,” Senate Minority Leader Chuck Schumer, D-N.Y., said in a phone call with reporters Thursday to discuss the racial disparities of the coronavirus.

-Washington, D.C., reported 19 deaths Thursday, a daily record, and Mayor Muriel Bowser has warned that the District has not yet reached its peak and could be shut down for three more months.
+Washington reported 19 deaths on Thursday, a daily record, and Mayor Muriel Bowser has warned that the district has not yet reached its peak and could be shut down for three more months.

 “We can modify our routines in ways that are smart and safe, but we can honor our constitutional duty to the American people and conduct our business in person,” the Kentucky lawmaker said.

-In the interview, McConnell did not answer whether the Capitol physician’s office had advised him it was safe to return.
+In the interview, McConnell did not answer whether the Capitol physician’s office had advised him if it was safe to return.
+On Friday, McConnell said

 The House called off its plans to come back to Washington on Tuesday after Dr. Brian Monahan, the physician who heads the Office of the Attending Physician, advised it not to.